JustinDearden/SwiftUI/README.md

 ### State Management / Binding
 An example on binding data / variables inside an application.
 - Data is entered by the user and stored inside a list.
 The data is also bound to textfields that update while text is entered.

+### Calculator-UI
+An example of a calculator app UI.